rbaumgar/monitor-demo-app/application-monitoring.md

 ### Create a ConfigMap for Prometheus Adapter

-Create a ConfigMap for the user metrics for Prometheus Adapter.
+Create a ConfigMap for the user metrics for Prometheus Adapter:

 ```shell
 $ cat <<EOF | oc apply -f -